Plot lines, polygons, and symbols in 2-D

 The next type of symbol is the horizontal or vertical bar:

 The next family of symbols are all different types of vectors.
-Apart from requiring either a length and direction (or optionally the coordinates of the end point), the vector head(s) expose a rich set of modifier to customize the vector.
+Apart from requiring parameters such as length and direction (or optionally the coordinates of the end point), we also offer a rich set of modifiers to customize the vector head(s).

 math angle arc, optionally with one or two arrow heads [Default is no arrow heads].
 The size is the length of the vector head.
 Arc width is set by -W, with vector head outlines defaulting to half of arc width.
-The radius of the arc and its start and stop directions (in degrees counter-clockwise from horizontal) must be given in columns 3-5.
+The radius of the arc and its start and stop directions (in degrees counter-clockwise from horizontal) must be given after the location [and value] columns.
 See Vector Attributes for specifying other attributes.

-Same as -Sm but switches to straight angle symbol if angles subtend 90 degrees exactly.
+Same as -Sm but switches to straight angle symbol if start and stop angles subtend 90 degrees exactly.

 vector.
-Direction (in degrees counter-clockwise from horizontal) and length must be found in columns 3 and 4, and size, if not specified on the command-line, should be present in column 3, pushing the other items to later columns.
+The direction (in degrees counter-clockwise from horizontal) and length must be found after the location [and value] columns, and size, if not specified on the command-line, should be present as well, pushing the other items to later columns.
 The size is the length of the vector head.
 Vector stem width is set by -W, with head outline pen width defaulting to half of stem pen width.
 See Vector Attributes for specifying this and other attributes.
-But also be aware that using color via a CPT implies a shift of columns 3 and on to accommodate the color fill determined by the z-value in new 3rd column (See -C option).

 Same as -Sv, except azimuth (in degrees east of north) should be given instead of direction.
 The azimuth will be mapped into an angle based on the chosen map projection (-Sv leaves the directions unchanged.)
 If your length is not in plot units but in arbitrary user units (e.g., a rate in mm/yr) then you can use the -i option to scale the corresponding column via the +sscale modifier.
 See Vector Attributes for specifying symbol attributes.

 Geographic vector.
-Azimuth (in degrees east from north) and geographical length must be found in columns 3 and 4.
+Here, azimuth (in degrees east from north) and geographical length must be found after the location [and value] columns.
 The size is the length of the vector head.
 Vector width is set by -W. See Vector Attributes for specifying attributes.
 Note: Geovector stems are drawn as thin filled polygons and hence pen attributes like dashed and dotted are not available.
 For allowable geographical units, see Units.

 The next symbol is the programmable custom symbol:

 kustom symbol.
-Append name/size, and we will look for a definition file called name.def in (1) the current directory or (2) in ~/.gmt or (3) in $GMT_SHAREDIR/custom.
-The symbol as defined in that file is of size 1.0 by default; the appended size will scale symbol accordingly.
-Users may add their own custom *.def files; see CUSTOM SYMBOLS below.
+We will look for a symbol definition file called name.def in (1) the current directory, (2) in ~/.gmt or (3) in $GMT_SHAREDIR/custom.
+The symbol defined in the definition file is of normalized unit size by default; the appended size will scale the symbol accordingly.
+Users may create their own custom *.def files; see Custom Symbols below.
 Alternatively, you can supply an EPS file instead of a *.def file and we will scale and place that graphic as a symbol.

 The last group of symbols are all special lines with embellishments along them.
 The first symbol is called a front and has specific symbols distributed along the curve.
 Typical uses are weather fronts, fault lines, and more.
 While the line appearance is controlled by -W, there are many modifiers to control the selection and appearance of the along-line symbols:

 Draw a front.
 Supply distance gap between symbols and symbol size.
 If gap is negative, it is interpreted to mean the number of symbols along the front instead.
 If gap has a leading + then we use the value exactly as given [Default will start and end each line with a symbol, hence the gap is adjusted to fit].
 If size is missing it is set to 30% of the gap, except when gap is negative and size is thus required.
 Append +l or +r to plot symbols on the left or right side of the front [Default is centered].
-Append +type to specify which symbol to plot: box, circle, fault, slip, or triangle.
+Append +type to specify which symbol to plot: box, circle, fault, slip, triangle or inverted triangle.
 [Default is fault].
 Slip means left-lateral or right-lateral strike-slip arrows (centered is not an option).
 The +s modifier optionally accepts the angle used to draw the vector .
 Alternatively, use +S which draws arcuate arrow heads.
 Append +ooffset to offset the first symbol from the beginning of the front by that amount .
 The chosen symbol is drawn with the same pen as set for the line (i.e., via -W).
 To use an alternate pen, append +ppen.
-To skip the outline, just use +p.
+To skip the outline, just use +p with no argument.
 To make the main front line invisible, add +i.
-Note: By placing -Sf options in the segment header you can change the front types on a segment-by-segment basis.
+Note: By placing -Sf options in the segment headers that differ from the one on the command line you can change the front types on a segment-by-segment basis.

 - ddist[c|i|p] or Ddist[d|e|f|k|m|M|n|s]